EPDM O-Rings

 Food and Potable Water Grades Available

-FDA and water-contact compliant EPDM grades are available for food processing, beverage systems and clean water applications.
+FDA 21 CFR §177.2600 and NSF/ANSI 61 certified EPDM compounds available for food processing, beverage systems and clean water applications with full lot traceability.

 Broad Low-Temperature Flexibility